wido/presentations/ceph/2018-04-19-Ceph-day-UK/building-highly-avaible-cloud-with-ceph-and-cloudstack.rst

 .. footer::

-   Building a highly available cloud with Ceph and Apache CloudStack
+   Building a highly available cloud with Ceph and Apache CloudStack - #CloudStackCephDay

 Building a highly available cloud with Ceph and Apache CloudStack
 #################################################################